MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L02_Word_template.md

 achieving a passing score.
 In this lab, you will create a certificate of completion through a Word template and update that Word template to the app.

+**Note:** This lab assumes you are using the latest version of Microsoft Word.
+If you are working with an older version, your user experience may not exactly match the instructions as written.

 Exercise 1 – Word Template
 --------------------------